xisfor/website/_posts/2016-06-16-developer-onboarding.markdown

 ---
 layout: post
 title: Developer onboarding - or - Not wasting everyone's time
-date: 2016-05-01
+date: 2016-06-16
 categories: process
 ---

-Any dev team wants a new start to be up and running as soon as possible.
+Any development team wants a new start to be up and running as soon as possible.

 There are a few hard skills and soft skills that will make this happen with the least fuss:

 ## Clear prerequisites

-Have a list of what OSs are supported and what's needed to set a project up to develop
+Have a list of what OSs are supported and what's needed to set a project up to develop.

 This is my typical prereque list: